apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 .. versionchanged:: 1.3
 	Removed ``fqPacingRate`` field, added fields: ``deepCachingType``, ``signingAlgorithm``, and ``tenant``.

-:active:                   ``true`` if the Delivery Service is active, ``false`` otherwise
+:active:                   ``true`` if the :term:`Delivery Service` is active, ``false`` otherwise
-:anonymousBlockingEnabled: ``true`` if :ref:`Anonymous Blocking <anonymous_blocking-qht>` has been configured for the Delivery Service, ``false`` otherwise
+:anonymousBlockingEnabled: ``true`` if :ref:`Anonymous Blocking <anonymous_blocking-qht>` has been configured for the :term:`Delivery Service`, ``false`` otherwise
 :cacheurl:                 A setting for a deprecated feature of now-unsupported Trafficserver versions

 	.. deprecated:: ATCv3.0
 		This field has been deprecated in Traffic Control 3.x and is subject to removal in Traffic Control 4.x or later

 :ccrDnsTtl:                The Time To Live (TTL) of the DNS response for A or AAAA record queries requesting the IP address of the Traffic Router - named "ccrDnsTtl" for legacy reasons
-:cdnId:                    The integral, unique identifier of the CDN to which the Delivery Service belongs
+:cdnId:                    The integral, unique identifier of the CDN to which the :term:`Delivery Service` belongs
-:cdnName:                  Name of the CDN to which the Delivery Service belongs
+:cdnName:                  Name of the CDN to which the :term:`Delivery Service` belongs
-:checkPath:                The path portion of the URL to check connections to this Delivery Service's origin server
+:checkPath:                The path portion of the URL to check connections to this :term:`Delivery Service`'s origin server
-:deepCachingType:          A string that describes when "Deep Caching" will be used by this Delivery Service - one of:
+:deepCachingType:          A string that describes when "Deep Caching" will be used by this :term:`Delivery Service` - one of:

 	ALWAYS
-		"Deep Caching" will always be used with this Delivery Service NEVER
+		"Deep Caching" will always be used with this :term:`Delivery Service` NEVER
-		"Deep Caching" will never be used with this Delivery Service
+		"Deep Caching" will never be used with this :term:`Delivery Service`

 	.. versionadded:: 1.3

-:displayName:              The display name of the Delivery Service
+:displayName:              The display name of the :term:`Delivery Service`
-:dnsBypassCname:           Domain name to overflow requests for HTTP Delivery Services - bypass starts when the traffic on this Delivery Service exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the Delivery Service\ [4]_
+:dnsBypassCname:           Domain name to overflow requests for HTTP :term:`Delivery Service`\ s - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [4]_
-:dnsBypassIp:              The IPv4 IP to use for bypass on a DNS Delivery Service - bypass starts when the traffic on this Delivery Service exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the Delivery Service\ [4]_
+:dnsBypassIp:              The IPv4 IP to use for bypass on a DNS :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [4]_
-:dnsBypassIp6:             The IPv6 IP to use for bypass on a DNS Delivery Service - bypass starts when the traffic on this Delivery Service exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the Delivery Service\ [4]_
+:dnsBypassIp6:             The IPv6 IP to use for bypass on a DNS :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [4]_
-:dnsBypassTtl:             The time for which a DNS bypass of this Delivery Service shall remain active\ [4]_
+:dnsBypassTtl:             The time for which a DNS bypass of this :term:`Delivery Service`\ shall remain active\ [4]_
 :dscp:                     The Differentiated Services Code Point (DSCP) with which to mark traffic as it leaves the CDN and reaches clients
 :edgeHeaderRewrite:        Rewrite operations to be performed on TCP headers at the Edge-tier cache level - used by the Header Rewrite Apache Trafficserver plugin
-:fqPacingRate:             The Fair-Queuing Pacing Rate in Bytes per second set on the all TCP connection sockets in the Delivery Service (see ``man tc-fc_codel`` for more information) - Linux only
+:fqPacingRate:             The Fair-Queuing Pacing Rate in Bytes per second set on the all TCP connection sockets in the :term:`Delivery Service` (see ``man tc-fc_codel`` for more information) - Linux only

 	.. deprecated:: 1.3
 		This field is only present/available in API versions 1.2 and lower - it has been removed in API version 1.3

 :geoLimit:                 The setting that determines how content is geographically limited - this is an integer on the interval [0-2] where the values have these meanings:
-:geoLimitCountries:        A string containing a comma-separated list of country codes (e.g. "US,AU") which are allowed to request content through this Delivery Service
+:geoLimitCountries:        A string containing a comma-separated list of country codes (e.g. "US,AU") which are allowed to request content through this :term:`Delivery Service`
 :geoLimitRedirectUrl:      A URL to which clients blocked by :ref:`Regional Geographic Blocking <regionalgeo-qht>` or the ``geoLimit`` settings will be re-directed

 	0